lucasmurray97/llm-project/README.md

 ## Overview

-This project presents an implementation of a Conversational Question Answering (QA) system based on Dense Passage Retrieval (DPR), enhanced through fine-tuning with Low-Rank Adaptation (LoRA).
+This project presents an implementation of a Open Question Answering (QA) system based on Dense Passage Retrieval (DPR), enhanced through fine-tuning with Low-Rank Adaptation (LoRA).
 Our approach builds upon the foundational work introduced by Karpukhin et al. in the paper ["Dense Passage Retrieval for Open-Domain Question Answering"](https://arxiv.org/pdf/2004.04906).

 Dense Passage Retrieval significantly improves open-domain QA by effectively encoding and retrieving relevant passages from large textual corpora.
-This project adapts DPR specifically to conversational contexts, where subsequent questions rely on the conversational history.
-Furthermore, we employ LoRA for efficient parameter-efficient fine-tuning, thereby improving the model's performance with minimal computational overhead.
+By fine-tuning the DPR model with LoRA, we aim to optimize the efficiency and performance of the system, enhancing its ability to accurately answer conversational questions.

 ## Objectives

-- Evaluate DPR adapted for Conversational Question Answering scenarios.
+- Evaluate DPR adapted for Open Question Answering scenarios.
 - Optimize fine-tuning efficiency through Low-Rank Adaptation (LoRA).
 - Evaluate and compare the performance improvements achieved through fine-tuning.